Delete documents

 |

 A filter to select the documents to delete.
-For a list of available operators, see Data API operators.
-For additional examples, see Find documents using filter clauses.
+For a list of available operators and examples, see Data API operators.
+If you apply selective indexing when you create a collection, you can’t reference non-indexed fields in sort or filter queries.

 |